-|Outdoors||Private garden, BBQ|
+|Outdoors||Private outdoor pool (heated), Private garden, BBQ|

-• long sandy beaches
+• long sandy beaches and seaside resorts

 • the mountainous National Parks of the Haut-Languedoc and des Cévennes

 • the Garrigue, Mediterranean moorlands great for hikes, or just wander around in the peaceful olive groves or up the Canal de Midi

 • dozens of sporting activities Adventure parks, Billiards, Boating, Boules, Caving, Ceramics, Cycling, Fishing, Flying, French tuition, Go karting, Golf, Gourmet dining, Hiking, Horse riding, Mountain biking, Paragliding, Photography, Rambling, Rock climbing, Sailing, Shopping, Sightseeing, Swimming, Tennis, Walking, Water skiing, Wind Surfing, Wine tasting, Wine touring, horse riding, tennis, even terra sailing on Narbonne plage

 • culture: - a wide and rich choice throughout the summer months - numerous cultural, art, theatre and music festivals.
 Montpellier boasts an Opera House.
 There are Jazz and Rock concerts too.

 Roujan itself: - the fortified village of Roujan was in fact founded by the Romans.
 Today the "city" gates can still be seen.
-It is a typical Oc vigneron village but less sleepy than many, in fact economically dynamic, hence the wealth of amenities and an active tourist office grouping together the Communauté de Communes Avants-Monts du Centre Hérault - Terroirs Faugères & Thongue, and a wealth of amenities all within easy walking distance, including:-
+It is a typical OC' vigneron village but less sleepy than many, in fact economically dynamic, with an active tourist office grouping together the Communauté de Communes Avants-Monts du Centre Hérault - Terroirs Faugères & Thongue, and a wealth of amenities all within easy walking distance, including:-

 • a Supermarket and Mall